 Generally averted in City Homicide, where the team works it out between themselves.
 Some exceptions include Sparkes' interview with Frances Deerborne in "Family Planning" and Rhys deducing what happened to Gisela Goldberg in "Gut Instinct."

 Used in the Reality Game ShowWhodunnit?.
 After the investigation phase, each player gets a chance to summarize how they believe the crime took place, culminating in naming who they believe their murderous host is.
 Whoever is closest to the mark 'impresses' the killer and is safe from elimination.
 Whoever's the furthest off gets to be the next victim.

 Due to the story of Persona 4, this happens multiple times over the course of the game, with different twists based on the evidence you get.
 The second to last one is done by the killer themself, and fantastically tears down the entire structure of the case thus far.

 The Ace Attorney games have this.
 Except for case 1-4, they are set to that games version of "Announce the Truth."

 Related to the above, Umineko no Naku Koro ni has this at the end of the fourth arc.
-It's subverted, since Battler's explanations for the mysteries are completely wrong, and though he defeats Beatrice he isn't even close to the truth.
+It's downplayed because Battler's explanations for the mysteries are completely wrong, and though he defeats Beatrice he isn't even close to the truth.